omnetpp/docs.omnetpp.org/docs/tutorials/tictoc/part5.md

 You can also view the data during simulation.
 To do that, right click on a module, and choose *Open Details*.
 In the module inspector's *Contents* page you'll find the `hopCountStats` and `hopCountVector` objects.
-To open their inspectors, right click on `cLongHistogram hopCountStats` or `cOutVector HopCount`, and click `Open Graphical View`.
+To open their inspectors, right click on `cHistogram hopCountStats` or `cOutVector HopCount`, and click `Open Graphical View`.

 <img src="../images/open_details.png">